Advertisement

 He described the condemnation of the coups by the United Nations and global powers as racist and an attempt to meddle in the affairs of the region.

-“We are capable of designing our governance style, so treating us like by telling us what to do is condescending and must stop,” he told world leaders.
+“We are capable of designing our governance style, so treating us like children by telling us what to do is condescending and must stop,” he told world leaders.

 Coups in Africa justified